 Leonard Inge, a simple poor kid, youngest of 13 siblings, from Pritchard Al., served as President of The National Pharmacist Association, 12 years Florida Board of Pharmacy, 34 years Florida A&M University College of Pharmacy (and I could go on and on never complete this discussion) where his specialty was teaching Pharmacy Law and Compounding.

-Further, the thought that these medications are not to be used in combination with other medications such as those used to relieve anxiety ( benzodiazepines) , mood disorders or sleep are further in error.
+Further, the thought that these medications are not to be used in combination with other medications such as those used to relieve anxiety ( benzodiazepines), mood disorders, or sleep is in error.

-Narcotic Analgesic Medications (NAM) when prescribed and used for long term chronic pain, will result in dependency.
-Therefore, it then becomes the role of the Pharmacist to inform the patient who is being treated for chronic pain on how use of this class of medications correctly to ensure their safety.
+Narcotic Analgesic Medications (NAM) when prescribed and used for long-term chronic pain, will result in dependency.
+Therefore, it then becomes the role of the Pharmacist to inform the patient who is being treated for chronic pain on how to use this class of medications correctly to ensure their safety.

 OXYCODONE BECOMES DANGEROUS WHEN USED DANGEROUSLY

 For example, Oxycodone is a very effective medication for treating chronic pain when used and taken at a therapeutic dose.
-Oxycodone, is effective against most chronic pain generating from the central nervous system.
-However, as with any medication used to treat a chronic condition in order to sustain life, the patient may become permanently dependent on these classes of medication for the rest of their life.
+Oxycodone is effective against most chronic pain generated from the central nervous system.
+However, as with any medication used to treat a chronic condition to sustain life, the patient may become permanently dependent on these classes of medication for the rest of their life.

-These medications are safe when used correctly, and like all medications controlled or non controlled, when taken beyond their therapeutic dosages are dangerous and may result in death.
-Literature clearly shows death due to drug toxicity will likely occur when prescription narcotic analgesic medications are taken beyond their therapeutic amounts or commitant use with alcohol or other substances.
+These medications are safe when used correctly, and like all medications controlled or noncontrolled, when taken beyond their therapeutic dosages are dangerous and may result in death.
+The literature clearly shows death due to drug toxicity will likely occur when prescription narcotic analgesic medications are taken beyond their therapeutic amounts or commitment use with alcohol or other substances.